codecurious-bln/basic-curriculum/app/index.md

 <i class="icon-file-text icon-2x"> Text Editor</i>

-> Sublime Text, Komodo Edit, Vim, Emacs, and Gedit are examples of text editors your can use for writing code and editing files.
+<p class="lead">Sublime Text, Komodo Edit, Vim, Emacs, and Gedit are examples of text editors your can use for writing code and editing files.</p>

 <i class="icon-terminal icon-2x"> Terminal (known as Command Prompt on Windows)</i>

-> Where you start the rails server and run commands.
+<p class="lead">Where you start the rails server and run commands.</p>

 <i class="icon-desktop icon-2x"> Web browser</i>

-> (Firefox, Safari, Chrome) for viewing your application.
+<p class="lead">(Firefox, Safari, Chrome) for viewing your application.</p>

 ## Important